natnew/Awesome-Generative-AI/README.md

 Created by [NatNew](https://github.com/natnew) and [Contributors](https://github.com/natnew/Awesome-Generative-AI/settings/access)

 ## About
-**Awesome-Generative-AI** is your go-to repository for exploring the dynamic and creative world of generative artificial intelligence.
+**Awesome-Generative-AI** is your go-to open source repository for exploring the dynamic and creative world of generative artificial intelligence.
 From AI-generated art to innovative applications in various domains, this repository offers a wealth of resources, projects, and inspiration.

 ---